WrathOfZek/Gameplay/README.md

 # Gameplay

-# Wrath Of Zek - Edge of War (Custom Classic/Luclin Team PvP)
+# Wrath Of Zek - Edge of War (Custom Luclin Team PvP)

 War is brewing across the continents, skirmishes between deity factions are a daily occurrence and clandestine operations are commonplace.